 While you may want your yard to be a tranquil place for kids or pets to play while you prepare meals on the grill or enjoy a morning coffee, mosquitoes and other flying pests can quickly take over a yard, forcing you inside.

-- BEST OVERALL YARD SPRAY: Wondercide Outdoor Pest Control Spray
+- BEST OVERALL: Wondercide Outdoor Pest Control Spray

-- BEST BANG FOR THE BUCK: Spectrum Cutter Backyard Bug Control Hose End Spray
+- BEST VALUE: Spectrum Cutter Backyard Bug Control Hose End Spray

 - BEST FOR FAMILIES AND PETS: EcoSMART Mosquito Fogger Aerosol Spray Can